Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Introduction and related work

 More and more corporations and organizations support their processes using information systems, which record the occurring behavior and represent this data in the form of \emph{event logs}.
-Each event in such a log has a name identifying the executed activity (activity name), an identification mapping the event to some execution instance (case id), a timestamp showing when the event was observed, and often extended meta-data of the activity or process instance.
-In the field of \emph{process discovery}, we utilize the event log to identify relations between the activities (e.g., pre-conditions, choices, concurrency), which are then expressed within a process model, for example a Petri net~\cite{ReisigPN, desel1998petri, freechoicebook, bert87}.
-This is non-trivial for various reasons.
-We cannot assume that the given event log is complete, as some possible behavior might be yet unobserved.
-Also, real-life event logs often contain noise in the form of incorrectly recorded data or deviant behavior, which is not desired to be reflected in the process model.
-However, correctly classifying behavior as noise can be hard to impossible.
-An ideal process model can reproduce all behavior contained in an event log, while not allowing for unobserved behavior.
-It should represent all dependencies between events and at the same time be simple enough to be understandable by a human interpreter.
-Computation should be fast and robust to noise.
-Usually, it is impossible to fulfill all these requirements at the same time.
-Thus, different algorithms focus on different quality criteria, while neglecting others.
-As a result, the models returned for a given event log can differ significantly.
+Each event in such a log has a name identifying the executed activity (activity name), an identifier mapping the event to some execution instance (case id), a timestamp showing when the event was observed, and often extended meta-data of the activity or process instance.
+Based on the timestamp and case id, we can organize the event log as sequences of activities, also called \emph{traces}, which represent example execution sequences of the process.
+In the field of \emph{process discovery}, we utilize the event log to identify relations between the activities (e.g., pre-conditions, choices, concurrency), which are then expressed within a process model.
+While several modeling formalisms exist, this work focuses on modeling processes using Petri nets~\cite{ReisigPN, desel1998petri, freechoicebook, bert87}.